aniruddhballal/VenPay/README.md

 DONE RE 74.
 CONNECTINGLINES.TSX - MAKE IT ERROR FREE - DONE DONE.

 DONE RESPLITTING TOO 75. combine paymentRequestsStyles-fromremainingcss.css along with PaymentRequests.tsx - and then resplit the styles. - understand what the buttonprops issue actually is. - COMBINATION DONE, RE-SPLITTING IS LEFT NOW.

+76. convert paymentRequestsStyles.ts into the other type of exporting? why is that not working??